 Queensland is home to about 120 species of snakes.
-About 65 percent of these are venomous.
+About 65% of these are venomous.
 Venom production is a characteristic of two groups of snakes; the front-fanged snakes (elapids) and some of the rear-fanged snakes (colubrids).

 Five species of colubrid snakes, including the brown tree snake, produce weak venom delivered through fangs at the back of the mouth.
 Venom delivery is poor and these snakes do not pose a threat to human life.
-Five other species of colubrid snakes, including the common tree snake, lack fangs and venom altogether.
+Five other species of colubrid snakes, including the common tree snake, do not have fangs or venom.